 Binghamton Research Days

-Binghamton University will celebrate research with a series of events on April 22, 23 and 24, 2015.
+Binghamton University will celebrate research with a series of events on April 12, 13, 14 and 15, 2016.
 Faculty members, academic departments and programs and student groups are invited to plan events related to research.
 The schedule will include open labs, seminars, poster sessions, tours, speakers and more.
 Faculty members are encouraged to take several minutes during class on one of those days to introduce themselves as scholars.
-This year, organizers have chosen to focus on sustainability as a theme.
+This year, organizers have chosen to focus on “Making Friends With Failure” as a theme.

 You!
 Whether you're a faculty member, an undergraduate or graduate student, a postdoc or research assistant, a prospective student or simply a curious resident of Greater Binghamton, we hope you'll participate.

 The schedule is still taking shape, but there will be open labs, seminars, tours, speakers and more.
 Two large student poster sessions are planned.

 Can I create my own event?